abtion/abtions-dataset/README.md

 ### Running Without Arguments

 By default, if you run the script without providing any arguments, it will process the current directory ('.').
-The script will walk through all the files in this directory (and its subdirectories) and, for each '.json' file it finds, it will call the `insert_embedding` function to insert the file's data into the Redis database.
+The script will walk through all the files in this directory (and its subdirectories) and, for each '.json' file it finds, it will call the `ingest_embedding` function to ingest the file's data into the Redis database.

 ### Running With a Specific Directory